 Make your child understand Climate Change

 I have written a couple of posts on Global Warming and the effect it has on our climate.
-We are already experiencing climate change and slowly but surely a lot of people are waking up to this fact.
+We are already experiencing climate change and slowly but surely many people are waking up to this fact.

 The ice is melting and changing the habitat of a lot of animals.
-The melting of the ice releases some not so nice surprises.
+The melting of the ice releases some not-so-pleasant surprises.
 Bacteria and viruses which have been frozen and dormant for millennia are suddenly set free.
 Methane is bubbling up from lakes close to the arctic circle posing a more rapid increase in greenhouse gases causing more global warming.

 How the weather is changing